 Chapters in edited books should be referenced as:

 Chapter Author, in Title of book, ed.
-Book Editor(s), Publisher, Place of publication, Edition (if not the first), year, pages.
+Book Editor(s), Publisher, Place of publication, Edition (if not the first), year, chapter number, pages.

 Note that 'ed.' to indicate an edited book remains ed. not eds. where there are multiple editors.